LuchoBazz/express-ts-rest-starter-kit/README.md

 This starter kit provides a template for creating Express.js projects with Rest API as the API layer.

+## ⚠️ Disclaimer

+🚧 This project is currently under development and may contain bugs or incomplete features.
+Use it at your own risk.
+Contributions and feedback are welcome.

 ## Installation

 ```bash